OP-DSL/OP2-Common/docs/index.rst

 OP2 has been used to accelerate a range of computational fluid dynamics (CFD) applications, including full-scale, industrial-grade simulations.

 Using OP2, these simulation codes achieve performance portability across CPU and GPU architectures, including NVIDIA, AMD, and Intel GPUs.
-OP2 can also leverage just-in-time (JIT) compilation of device code within the Fortran backend, generating C_CUDA or C_HIP code and delivering significant performance improvements.
-JIT support for the C++ backend will be available soon.
+OP2 can also leverage just-in-time (JIT) compilation of device code, generating C_CUDA or C_HIP code and delivering significant performance improvements.
+JIT compilation is supported in both the Fortran and C++ backends.
 This capability has been demonstrated through efficient execution on large-scale supercomputers such as Frontier, ARCHER2, LUMI, Wilkes, and Cirrus.

 Hydra is a full-scale, industrial-grade application developed by Rolls-Royce plc for the simulation of aerospace configurations.
 It has been re-engineered using OP2 to create a performance-portable application, OP2-Hydra, capable of exploiting modern and emerging hardware.